-- Only the Configuration API is exposed as a RESTful API through the API Gateway. - WebRTC cannot create a connection through a symmetric NAT firewall without using a TURN (Traversal Using Relays around NAT) server.
-Currently, the API Gateway does not support using a TURN server. - To upgrade from the 2021 R2 pre-release of the API Gateway to later releases, you'll have to uninstall the 2021 R2 pre-release before upgrading.
+- Messages WebSocket API (beta) - To upgrade from the 2021 R2 pre-release of the API Gateway to later releases, you'll have to uninstall the 2021 R2 pre-release before upgrading.

 Intended audience

 This document is primarily aimed at system integrators and IT administrators.
 You are assumed to be somewhat familiar with XProtect VMS products.